johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/subnetting/U1-03f_Subnetting_Basics.md

 **Environment:** Excel    <br>

 ## Goal

+## Steps
+Commands run, in order.
+Use code blocks.

 ### Task 1 - Binary ↔ decimal for a single octet

 - 1.1 - Decimal to binary  <br>